programadorthi/kotlin-state-manager/README.md

 // or
 counter += PositiveValidator()

+counter.onValidated {
+    // Listen on each validation operation
+}

 // Put a value don't trigger validations counter.value = -1
 // Call validate() to trigger validations